firetiger-inc/public/examples/aws/ecs/events/README.md

 # ECS Events Integration - Terraform Example

-This example demonstrates how to deploy the Firetiger ECS Events integration using the GitHub-hosted Terraform module.
+This example demonstrates how to deploy the Firetiger ECS Events integration using the GitHub-hosted Terraform module to capture ECS task state change events.

 ## Quick Start